 In what follows, we first introduce some basic concepts on tensor decomposition and TR in Section \ref{sec:prelim}.
 We present the NA$_0$CT$^2$ method and an algorithm to implement it in Section \ref{sec:method}.
-We apply NA$_0$CT$^2$ to both simulated tensor data and a real tensor dataset in Section \ref{sec:example}.
+We apply NA$_0$CT$^2$ to both simulated tensor data and two real tensor datasets in Section \ref{sec:example}.
 The paper concludes in Section \ref{sec:discu} with some final remarks on NA$_0$CT$^2$ and provides future research directions.